celeritas-project/celeritas/doc/main/usage.rst

    {"image": {"_units": "cgs", "lower_left": [-800, 0, -1500], "upper_right": [800, 0, 1600], "rightward": [1, 0, 0], "vertical_pixels": 128}, "volumes": true, "bin_file": "simple-cms-cpu.orange.bin"}

 After the first image window is specified, it will be reused if the "image" key is omitted.
-A new geometry and/or memory space may be specified, useful for verifying different navigators behave identically::
+A new geometry and/or execution space may be specified, useful for verifying different navigators behave identically::

    {"bin_file": "simple-cms-cpu.geant4.bin", "geometry": "geant4"}